jlacar/golang-learn/life/field-defs/README.md

     ++:            @   @
     ++:             @@

-Note the use of the column offset notation and the repeated absolute row.
+Note the use of the column offset setting and the repeated absolute row.
 Those lines set the horizontal boundaries of the field.

-If a field definition requires the field boundaries to be larger than what is specified on the command line with the -x and -y options, those options will be superceded by the maximum row and column needed to fit the population defined in the field definition file.
+If a field definition requires the field boundaries to be larger than what is specified on the command line with the -x and -y options, those options will be superseded by the minimum width and height of a field that can accommodate the population defined in the field definition file.

 ### Comments